maurogioberti/llm-candidate-profiler/src/CandidateProfiler.Application/Data/Config/prompt.md

 - Do not include comments, explanations, or trailing characters after the final "}".

 ⚠️ Respond ONLY with a valid JSON object.
 Do not add any explanations or comments.
+⚠️ Responds only once, without repeating the JSON or restarting the output.
+If any error occurs, do not regenerate the entire JSON.
+Just complete as much as possible in the first attempt.

 Below is the resume to process: